salsita/wrapperElement/README.md

 `left` `right` - floats
 `center` - inline relative center (uses transform)
-`abs-center` - bullseye center of first relative parent (uses transform)
+`center-parent` - bullseye center of first relative parent (uses transform)
-`fixed-center` - bullseye center fixed of screen (uses transform)
+`center-screen` - bullseye center fixed of screen (uses transform)

 ### distribute
 Sets alignment for its direct child elements, no value defaults to `left`.
 Multiple space-separated properties can be used.